Conference to develop a federal framework on Lyme disease

 About the conference

-This conference is mandated by the Federal Framework on Lyme Disease Act.
+On May 15 to 17, 2016, Canada held a conference to develop a federal framework on Lyme disease.
+This conference was mandated by the Federal Framework on Lyme Disease Act.

-The conference's aim is to develop a framework that will help prevent and reduce Lyme disease-related health risks to Canadians.
-It will focus on:
+The conference's aim was to develop a framework that will help prevent and reduce Lyme disease-related health risks to Canadians.
+It focused on:

 - medical surveillance for tracking: